-§ The notes offered by this pricing supplement are unsecured debt securities issued by Citigroup Inc. As further described below, the notes will bear interest (i) in Year 1: at a rate of 10.00% per annum and (ii) in Years 2 to maturity: subject to our redemption right, at a floating rate based on the modified CMS reference index, subject to the maximum interest rate specified below and the minimum interest rate of 0.00% per annum.
-The CMS reference index is the 30-year constant maturity swap rate ("CMS30") minus the 2-year constant maturity swap rate ("CMS2") and will be reset quarterly.
-The modified CMS reference index is the CMS reference index minus 0.25%.
+§ The notes offered by this pricing supplement are unsecured senior debt securities issued by Citigroup Inc. The notes will bear interest at a fixed rate for one year and, thereafter, will bear interest at a floating rate based on the modified CMS spread, subject to the maximum interest rate specified below.
+The CMS spread is the 30-year constant maturity swap rate ("CMS30") minus the 2-year constant maturity swap rate ("CMS2") and will be reset quarterly.
+The modified CMS spread is the CMS spread minus 0.25%.
 The notes offer an above-market fixed interest rate in the first year.
-Thereafter, however, interest payments on the notes will vary based on fluctuations in the modified CMS reference index and may be as low as 0%.
+Thereafter, however, interest payments on the notes will vary based on fluctuations in the modified CMS spread and may be as low as 0%.